pulumi/pulumi-synced-folder/README.md

       indexDocument: index.html
       error404Document: error.html

-  # Sync the contents of ./site to the storage container, using the Azure CLI to manage the files outside of Pulumi.
+  # Sync the contents of ./site to the storage container.
+Here, rather
+  # than use Pulumi to manage file blobs individually, we use the Pulumi
+  # Command provider and the Azure CLI to manage the files ourselves.
   synced-azure-blob-folder:
     type: synced-folder:index:AzureBlobFolder
     properties: